 You can reach the town Lenno by bus line C10.
 In the morning there is a nice market on the lake side.
 In the piazza XI Febbraio stand the parish church S Stefano with its interesting crypt and the splendid Romanesque Baptistery of S. Giovanni.
 Lenno lies around the beautiful bay called “Baia di Venere,” formed by the peninsula Lavedo where one of the most famous villas of the lake, the villa Balbianello stands.
 It was built in the late 1700s on order of Cardinal Durini.
-The villa, is open until 10 January.
-For opening times and reservation see the website

 From Lenno you can walk to the Santuario della Madonna del Soccorso (45 min one way) along the famous lane with the 14 chapels dedicated to the rosary, with life size statues out of terracotta of the 17th century, due to its artistic and historical importance it was declared Heritage of Humanity.
 Back by bus C10 or by boat to Menaggio.